opentracing-contrib/java-specialagent/opentracing-specialagent-util/src/main/java/io/opentracing/contrib/specialagent/rewrite/README.md

 ## Multiple Outputs

-If you have a tag with a high cardinality (e.g. database statements without wildcards), final you might want to transform the value - but keep the original value somewhere else (e.g. in a log statement which is not indexed).
+If you have a tag with a high cardinality (e.g. database statements without wildcards), you might want to transform the value - but keep the original value somewhere else (e.g. in a log statement which is not indexed).

+The `output` property accepts either a single object, or an array of objects, for instance:

 ```json
 {